-P age

-I. Preface .1
+Preface

-II.
-Introduction
+Ι. Introduction 2

-III.
-Ideal Stakeholder Relationship .
-4
+Ideal Stakeholder Relationship.
+8

-IV.
 The Board

 1. Role of the Board

 a.
 Fiduciary Duty to Shareholders

 b.
-Importance of Independence from the Manager
+Importance of Independence from the Manager.

 c.
 Discount Management

 d.
 Role of the Chairman

 e.
 Overseas Board Meetings

-2. Composition of the Board
+2. Composition of the Board1

 a.
 Experience and Qualifications

+b.
+Limitations on Directors' Tenure

 c.
 Board Remuneration

 d.
-Definition of Independence

-3. Safeguarding Assets .
-7
+Definition of Independence 1 3.
+Safeguarding Assets 1

-V. The Board and Shareholders .
-7
+V. The Board and Shareholders

 1. The Board/Shareholder Contract

 a.
 Awareness of the Discount - An Implied Term

 b.
-Prospectus Commitments
+Prospectus Commitments1 c.
+Treasury Shares1

 c.
 Treasury Shares

-d.
-Share Issues
+e.
+Pre-emptive Rights

 f.
 Tender Offers

 g.
 Funds in Liquidation

 h.
 Dividend and Capital Gains Distribution Policies

 i.
-Continuation Votes .
-9
+Continuation Votes 13

-2. Communication with Shareholders
+2. Communication with Shareholders1 13

 a.
-General Communication
+General Communication1

 b.
-Contact with the Board
+Contact with the Board1 14

+c.
+Regulation FD (Fair Disclosure)

 d.
 Shareholder Meetings

 i.
 Before the Meeting

-ii.
+II.
 At the Meeting

-iii.
-After the Meeting

 e.
 Responsibility for Published NAV

 3. Measurable Targets

 4. Voting

+The Board and the Manager1

 VI.
-The Board and the Manager

 1. The Board's Relationship with the Manager

 a.
+Independence

-Independenceb.
-Investment Policy
+b.
+Investment Policy and Benchmark Index

 c.
 Independent Review of Manager

 d.
-The Name of the Fund .
-13
+The Name of the Fund

-2. The Investment Management Contract .
-14
+2. The Investment Management Contract

 a.
-The Manager's Tenure
+The Manager's Tenure 18

 b.
-The Manager's Remuneration
+The Manager's Remuneration1

 c.
-Transfer of the Investment Contract
+Transfer of the Investment Contract1

 d.
-The Manager's Personnel e.
+The Manager's Personnel1

+e.
 Cross Shareholdings

+3. Ancillary Services

 a.
-Ancillary Services

-a.
 Value and Quality

 b.
 Control and Supervision

 c.
-Launch of New Funds .
-16
+Launch of New Funds

+A The Manager's Communication with Shareholders

 4. The Manager's Communication with Shareholders

-a.
-Portfolio Transparency

-VII Contrasts in Cornorate Governance: the LIK and the LIS 17